ayvaroff/multiplayer-game/README.md

-# Evolution Scala Bootcamp final project
+# Multiplayer shooter game

+This is a multiplayer shooter which was developed as a final bootcamp project.